Immortal Rain

-Immortal Rain (メテオ・メトセラ, Meteor Methuselah) is a Japanese shōjo manga series written and illustrated by Kaori Ozaki.
+Immortal Rain, also known as Meteor Methuselah (メテオ・メトセラ, Meteo Metosera), is a Japanese manga series written and illustrated by Kaori Ozaki.
 It was first published in the Japanese monthly anthology Wings as Meteor Methuselah.
 Eight volumes were published in English by Tokyopop.
 The 10th volume was released in Japan in 2011.
 It is published in French by Doki-Doki.

 Plot

 A young assassin named Machika swears to kill the one bounty her grandfather could not get: the immortal Methuselah.
 But when she goes after him, she finds a clumsy, kind man named Rain who has lost more than he can bear in his unnatural lifetime.
 Unwilling to admit at first that she likes him, Machika willingly follows him as he waits for the one who made him immortal, still swearing to take his life one day.
 Their love for each other grows as they battle bounty hunters, a mysterious organization, and monstrous "angels" to save Rain and perhaps even humanity.